This post may contain affiliate links. For more information, please see my full disclosure policy.

 Community Helpers – Farmer

-From planting and maintaining their crops to caring for their animals and getting the food that they’ve grown to the people who will eat it, a farmer’s work is never done and unit all about this community helper can go a long way to teaching your preschooler where their food comes from and the word that goes into getting it onto their plate.
+From planting and maintaining their crops to caring for their animals and getting the food that they’ve grown to the people who will eat it, a farmer’s work is never done and a theme unit all about the community helper can go a long way to teaching your preschoolers where their food comes from and the work that goes into getting it onto their plate.

 Community Helpers – Chef